 A slim-cut hoodie looks nice under a blazer with the hood sticking out.
 Pair this combination with jeans or dress pants.
 Loafers, oxfords or pumps are great footwear options.

 Keds look great with a floral above-the-knee dress; think Taylor Swift.
 Sneakers plus a dress may be too laid back for work.
 However, the pairing is great for running errands and for the dog- or playground.
 It’s also a way how to dress stylishly for a picnic in America.

-Athleisure head-to-toe is still a do and will remain a do at the gym.
-Athleisure shoes may be a dressy alternative to walking shoes provided they are equally produced with respect to comfort, foot-bed, bounce back, etc. At work and/or as a fashion statement, one piece at a time is best.
-Doing this looks the most sophisticated.
-Which of the many athletic pieces to feature is a matter of personal style and lifestyle.
+Athleisure head-to-toe is still a Do and will remain a Do at the gym.
+Athleisure shoes may be a dressy alternative to walking shoes, provided they are equally produced with respect to comfort, foot-bed, bounce back, etc. At work and/or as a fashion statement, one piece at a time is best to look sophisticated.
+Which of the many athletic pieces to feature depends on personal style and lifestyle.
 However, when you wear the athletic leisure look outside the gym, go for high quality pieces or pieces that just have the sport wear cut.
-And, yes, gym wear for older women is a Do.

 Photos of me: G. Kramm

-© 2013-2020 Nicole Mölders | All rights reserved
+© 2013-2023 Nicole Mölders | All rights reserved